 In collisions involving falling truck cargo, accident victims can pursue legal action against the individual truck driver, the trucking company, and third parties who assisted in scheduling the delivery and loading the cargo onto the truck.
 Pursuing legal action against multiple parties can potentially result in a more significant payout for your injuries.

 If falling cargo caused an accident that killed someone you love, a wrongful death claim might help you recover monetary damages for your lost family member’s medical expenses, funeral costs, and the loss of financial and emotional support.

 Do You Need an Attorney?

 If cargo falling off of a truck caused an accident that injured you or killed a loved one, a truck accident attorney can help you receive the compensation you deserve.
 A truck accident attorney can assist with investigating your accident, preparing your legal claim, interpreting complex legal concepts and jargon, and evaluating potential settlements.
-A truck accident attorney can also help gather evidence that strengthens your case, including medical bills, treatment logs, police reports, and insurance reports.
+An 18 wheeler accident attorney can also help gather evidence that strengthens your case, including medical bills, treatment logs, police reports, and insurance reports.

 Most importantly, your lawyer can substantially increase the likelihood of receiving a favorable outcome and getting the financial compensation you and your loved ones deserve for your recovery.

 McAllen, TX 78501